Sunshine Policy: Criticism

-End of the Sunshine Policy: 2008–17
+End of the Sunshine Policy: 2008–2017

 On October 9, 2006, before the nuclear and missile tests, South Korea suspended aid shipments to the North and put their military on high alert status.
 There was much concern regarding how South Korea can maintain a cooperative policy towards the North when such provocative acts occurred.
 Nonetheless, the government of South Korea insisted that at least some aspects of the Sunshine Policy, including the Kumgangsan Tourist Region and the Kaesong Industrial Region would continue.

 From March 2008, however, the new president of the South, Lee Myung-bak and his conservative Grand National Party took a different stance to North Korea, and the South Korean government stated that any expansion of the economic cooperation at the Kaesong Industrial Region would only happen if the North resolved the international standoff over its nuclear weapons.
-Relations have again chilled, with North Korea making military moves such as a series of short range ship-to-ship missile tests.
+Relations have again chilled, with North Korea making military moves such as a series of short-range ship-to-ship missile tests.

 After the 2009 North Korean nuclear test, the relationship between Seoul and Pyongyang was again strained.
-According to Jungmin Kang writing in the Bulletin of the Atomic Scientists, "Because of the post-1998 'Sunshine policy', many South Korean nongovernmental organizations and the public weren't concerned about North Korea's threats, believing that Pyongyang would never use nuclear weapons against them."
+According to Jungmin Kang writing in the Bulletin of the Atomic Scientists: "Because of the post-1998 'Sunshine Policy', many South Korean nongovernmental organizations and the public weren't concerned about North Korea's threats, believing that Pyongyang would never use nuclear weapons against them."
 South Korea's response to the nuclear test, although dampened by the recent death of its former President Roh Moo-hyun, included signing the Proliferation Security Initiative to prevent the shipment of nuclear materials to North Korea.

-In November 2010, the South Korean Unification Ministry officially declared the Sunshine Policy a failure, thus bringing the policy to an end.
+In November 2010, the South Korean Unification Ministry officially declared the Sunshine Policy a failure, thus bringing the policy to a formal end.